Can you create a website for under $100? Of course, you can!

-There will be portion where your limited know-how demand that you seek outside help.
+There will be a portion where your limited know-how demands that you seek outside help.

 For WomenHomeBusiness.com, it was the header design.
 I enlisted the help of a graphic designer friend.
 For the cost of one lunch, I was able to have a nice-looking and eye-catching logo and header that encapsulated what WomenHomeBusiness.com is all about.
 Note that I requested quotes from other designers and the quotes I got ranged from $400 to $2000 for the logo and header design.

 8. Back up your files regularly.

 You are going to make mistakes, and it is best to regularly backup your WordPress files and databases.

 The key point: If you want cheap, you have to know how to do it yourself, or be willing to learn and do it yourself.
 It is not easy, but it IS doable.
 With WordPress, you can create professional-looking websites on the cheap.

 If you are really stumped and you think that you can’t really configure WordPress, enlist the help of friends who can help you.
 Then check out freelance websites such as Elance.com for experts who can help you create your WordPress website.
 You can find real good freelancers for a really good price (though remember that not everything low is good).
 Don’t just look at the price, but the portfolio of what they have created, and any fees that they may charge for customization.

 Recommended Books on How to Create a Website with WordPress: